Southwest Center for Entrepreneurship

 SeedInvest - Texas is moving fast on the road to enabling entrepreneurs under the new equity crowdfunding regulations, and that's at the center of what SeedInvest is doing.
 Not Houston-based, but Managing Director Marc Nathan has been a pivotal presence in the Houston startup scene for many years.

 NSBRI: National Space Biomedical Research Institute - A non-profit which helps coordinate industry and government by offering grant funding to projects which tackle various challenges at the intersection of space and health.

 This list is constantly being updated, for questions or suggestions, please email: Ravi Brahmbhatt, email@example.com

 The Entrepreneur In You

-Our Money, Our Community (The Entrepreneur In You), is a show produced with the Entrepreneurial Initiatives department and HCC-TV.
-The show will focus on topics related to business and community.
-The show will promote a variety of activities developed by the Entrepreneurial Initiatives Department, Center’s of Excellence, Students, Partners, and Business Owners in our community.
+Our Community, Our Money (The Entrepreneur In You), is a show produced with the Entrepreneurial Initiatives department and HCC-TV.
+The show will focus on topics related to business and the community.
+The show will promote a variety of activities developed by the Entrepreneurial Initiatives Department, Centers of Excellence, students, partners, and business owners in our community.